DA, ethics committee judge in Donald Trump secret money case, finding no evidence of bias - ExBulletin

 Colangelo also took issue with the crux of Trump’s argument for the recusal: that Merchan acted improperly by getting involved in plea bargains last year for Trump’s longtime chief financial officer.

 Merchan signed a deal that compelled former chief financial officer Allen Weisselberg to testify against the Trump company in exchange for a five-month prison sentence.
-That testimony ultimately helped prosecutors convict the Trump Organization of tax evasion, but the way Trump’s lawyers described Merchans’ involvement in the negotiations was factually incorrect.
+That testimony ultimately helped prosecutors convict the Trump Organization of tax evasion, but the way Trump’s attorneys described Merchans’ involvement in the negotiations was “factually incorrect.”

 At no time did the court seek to induce Mr. Weisselberg to cooperate against the defendant, or condition any sentence provision on such cooperation, Colangelo wrote, citing an affidavit from a prosecutor involved in the case. plea negotiations.